Rokiis1/roadmap/test_managment/test_managment.md

 **Explanation:**

-Defect management is the process of managing defects within the software testing lifecycle (STLC).
-It includes activities and artifacts involved in identifying, documenting, and resolving defects.
+Defect management is the systematic process of identifying, documenting, prioritizing, and resolving anomalies (defects) found during testing.
+It ensures that every detected issue is tracked from discovery through resolution and closure.

 <details>
     <summary>Overview:</summary>

-1. **What is a Defect?** A defect is a deviation from the expected result or requirement, often referred to as an anomaly.
+1. **What is a Defect?** A defect (or anomaly) is any deviation from the expected result or requirement.

-2. **Defect Reporting:** Communication of defect reports (also known as bug reports) is essential for ensuring that stakeholders are aware of the testing status and any issues that may arise.
-Different stakeholders may require different types of information, so reports should be tailored accordingly.
-Defect reports should include details such as the number of defects identified, their severity, status, and any trends observed.

-3. **Defect Management Process:**
+2. **Defect Management Process:**

-    - **Defect Identification:** Finding defects in the software.
+    - **Defect Identification:** Discover defects during testing.
-    - **Defect Logging:** Documenting the identified defects.
+    - **Defect Logging:** Record all essential details in a defect tracking tool.
-    - **Defect Triage:** Prioritizing and categorizing defects.
+    - **Defect Triage:** Review, categorize, and prioritize defects.
-    - **Defect Assignment:** Assigning defects to the appropriate team members for resolution.
+    - **Defect Assignment:** Assign defects to the appropriate team members for resolution.
-    - **Defect Resolution:** Fixing the defects.
-    - **Defect Verification:** Verifying that the defects have been fixed.
+    - **Defect Resolution and Verification:** Fix the defect and verify that the fix resolves the issue.
-    - **Defect Closure:** Closing the defects once they are resolved and verified.
+    - **Defect Closure:** Once verified, close the defect and record the resolution details.

-4. **Bug Severity Levels:**
+3. **Bug Severity Levels:**
-    - **Critical:** System crash, data loss, security vulnerability.
+    - **Critical:** System crash, data loss, security issues.
     - **High:** Major feature broken but no system-wide failure.
     - **Medium:** Functionality issue, but workaround available.
-    - **Low:** Minor UI bugs, spelling mistakes.
+    - **Low:** Minor issues such as cosmetic defects.

-5. **Bug Priority Levels:**
+4. **Bug Priority Levels:**
     - **P1 (Urgent):** Must be fixed immediately.
     - **P2 (High):** Should be fixed soon but not blocking.
     - **P3 (Medium):** Fix when possible, minor impact.
     - **P4 (Low):** Cosmetic or minor improvements.

-6. **Bug Report Structure:**
+5. **Bug Report Structure:**
     - **Bug ID:** Unique identifier for the bug (BUG-001).
     - **Title:** A brief and descriptive title summarizing the bug ("Login button not responsive on mobile devices").
     - **Description:** A detailed description of the bug, including what the bug is, where it occurs, and its impact on the application.